 Some general ideas include:

 - Countdown to Christmas: Retailers may discount specific items on specific days, while restaurants could have a seasonal deal in the weeks leading up to the holiday.

 - Dear Santa: In this campaign, advertisers can feature “letters to Santa” in a cheeky or endearing way to draw attention to certain products or services.

 - Treat Yourself: Not every consumer has a long shopping list; some may be looking to gift themselves.
 Plus, the Christmas season can be stressful for many.
 Spas and other self-care services could use this campaign idea.

 - Christmas Giveaway: Your customers may also want to hold Christmas giveaways that involve registering in-store or online, increasing traffic in both areas.

 - Christmas Donations: Another option is philanthropic; local advertisers may designate a charity to receive a portion of profits or other donations.
 The key is to make sure this isn’t boastful but simply an act of goodwill.

-So, what types of ad categories work well here?
+So, what types of ad tactics work well here?
 A multimedia campaign is your best bet to cover reach and targeting.
 A mix of radio, TV, social media and digital advertising is a great package.
 You can also recommend SMS marketing and email campaigns to cover existing customers.

 Kwanzaa (December 26 – January 1)